What is the Revocation of Parentage Act?

 How does the Revocation of Parentage Act Protect Fathers?

-The law was introduced in 2012 to take into account the changing landscape of families in Michigan and nationwide.
+The law was introduced in 2012 to account for the changing landscape of families in Michigan and nationwide.
 Because of the change in law, parents can revoke or claim a father’s paternity.
 Under the Revocation of Parentage Act, fathers can request to have child support canceled after finding out they are not the biological father.
 The Revocation of Paternity Act gives biological, unmarried fathers a voice, granting the right to bring an action in court to determine the child’s paternity.

 Why do fathers seem to have diminished rights in family court compared to mothers?